temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 :::note

-Cloud users are limited to 2,000 pending Activities, Child Workflows, and external Workflows.
+Cloud users are limited to 2,000 each of: pending Activities, Child Workflows, external Workflows, and Signals.

 :::